(Photo credit: Uber)

 “We sought to ensure that they were not fooled by Uber’s politically misleading terms, such as ‘ridesharing,’ which actually means ‘car pooling.’”

-Uber Toronto’s General Manager, Ian Black, was by far the most prolific lobbyist in this highly politicized debate.
-He made at least 1,731 attempts to reach City staff and councillors through various means—more than the total number of attempts made by all taxi industry lobbyists and supporters combined.
+Uber Toronto’s General Manager, Ian Black, was by far the most prolific lobbyist: He made at least 1,731 attempts to reach City staff and councillors through various means—more than the total number of attempts made by all taxi industry lobbyists and supporters combined.
 The company also relied on four lobbyists from StrategyCorp Inc.: Stephen Adler, Emily Naddaf, and principals John Duffy and John Matheson.

 Amarjeet Chhabra, executive director of the iTaxiworkers Association, was the most aggressive lobbyist for the taxi industry.
 He reached out to City staff or met elected officials 268 times.
 Government relations/PR firms Sussex Strategy Group and Navigator Inc. also worked to sway votes in the industry’s favour.

-As for the targets of Uber’s aggressive lobbying, a key member of Mayor John Tory’s staff, Luke Robertson, was the focus of their attention.
-Tory’s senior advisor of Council and stakeholder relations was approached 70 times.
-Municipal Licensing and Standards executive director, Tracey Cook, and downtown councillor, Kristyn Wong-Tam, were the next most lobbied individuals at City Hall.
+Uber directed most of their lobbying efforts at Luke Robertson, a key membe of Mayor John Tory’s staff.
+Tory’s senior advisor of Council and stakeholder relations was also approached 70 times.
+Municipal Licensing and Standards executive director, Tracey Cook, and downtown councillor, Kristyn Wong-Tam, were the next most lobbied figures at City Hall.